userfriendly/SocialUserBundle/README.md

 **Note:**

 > This bundle is *not* developed in sync with Symfony's repository.
+The sf2.4 branch seems to work reasonably well with Symfony 2.4, though.
-The current version seems to work reasonably well with Symfony 2.4, though.
+If you are using Symfony 3.1 or higher, the master branch is for you, but it's still undergoing development for the moment.

 Documentation
 -------------